Subcortical laminar heterotopia

 Ependymal cysts within or adjacent to the brain and spinal cord most probably arise during the second trimester and may be silent for a long period to occasionally become symptomatic through their space-occupying properties at any age, from the fetal period to adulthood.
 This entity presents as cysts of ependymal epithelial origin, probably arising by budding and separating from the embryonic central canal or early ventricular system and presenting as a space-occupying process.
 They must be distinguished from neoplastic cysts, arachnoidal cysts, neurocysticercosis, and enterogenous cysts by their neuroradiological and neuropathological features.
 A subgroup arises as part of multisystemic disorders, such as orofaciodigital syndromes and Aicardi syndrome.
 The outcome of treatment of solitary cysts has vastly benefited from the application of endoscopic neurosurgery.
 The improvement in neurosurgical techniques underlines the need for refined differential diagnosis, separating this group from malignant cystic tumors such as cystic gliomas.
 In this article, the author, whose special interest is in developmental and genetic disorders, reviews the present knowledge of ependymal cysts and also addresses a related entity, the choroid plexus cyst.

 • Ependymal cysts arise from focal collections of ependymal cells, inside or outside and adjacent to the brain and spinal cord.

-• Ependymal cysts may become space occupying and may require neurosurgical intervention, particularly if they obstruct CSF flow within the ventricular system or enlarge over time to behave as a mass lesion.
+• Ependymal cysts may become space-occupying and may require neurosurgical intervention, particularly if they obstruct CSF flow within the ventricular system or enlarge over time to behave as a mass lesion.

 • Ependymal cysts can arise as part of congenital malformation syndromes such as Aicardi syndrome or orofaciodigital syndromes.